 Opiate Addiction Treatment Centers

-List of all Opiate Rehab Centers Near Me
+List Of All Opiate Rehabs Near Me

-Opiate Addiction and Treatment
+Opiate Drug Treatment Facilities

 The US opioid addiction crisis has reached epidemic proportions.
-The Centers for Disease Control and Prevention (CDC) reports that opioids were involved in over 47,600 overdose (68 percent) of the 70,237 total drug overdose deaths that occurred in 2017.
+The Centers for Disease Control and Prevention (CDC) reports that opioids were involved in over 47,600 overdoses (68 percent) of the 70,237 total drug overdose deaths that occurred in 2017.
 Heroin and commonly prescribed opioid painkillers like oxycodone (Oxycontin) and hydrocodone (Vicodin) continue to cause rampant fatalities (15,482 and 14,495 respectively in 2017, according to data from Kaiser Family Foundation); while newer threats like fentanyl and other powerful synthetic variations claimed the lives of 28,466.

-Many of the opioid use disorder (OUD) sufferers that have managed to avoid succumbing to fatal overdose face unimaginable destruction to their physical health, emotional stability and quality of life.
+Many of the opioid use disorder (OUD) sufferers that have managed to avoid succumbing to fatal overdose face unimaginable destruction to their physical health, emotional stability, and quality of life.
 The role of opiate addiction treatment centers should be to provide comprehensive care to address the immediate medical and long-term behavioral fallout of this disease.

 How Opiate Addiction Happens

-Opioid addiction occurs as the result changes in the brain’s chemistry that occur through tolerance to subsequent abuse of opioids.
+Opioid addiction occurs as the result changes in the brain’s chemistry that occur through tolerance to the subsequent abuse of opioids.
 Increased and prolonged use of opioids breeds incremental tolerance and dependency, eventually leading to full-blown addiction.
 The CDC recommends opioids for the treatment of chronic pain only in extreme circumstances like end-of-life measures or cancer-related pain.
 Ongoing use of opioids for less severe conditions can create life-threatening dependency.

 Identifying Opioid Use Disorder in Yourself or Your Loved One